 TII’s Statement of Strategy describes the mission, strategic goals, objectives and output of TII, along with the business environment in which these are carried out.

-The content for the research programme is developed by TII on an annual basis in line with the strategy outlined and in response to current research needs as identified by individual TII staff members and other stakeholders.
-This annual Research Programme will reflect changes in priorities and new areas of interest.
-A key element of the Research Programme will be an implementation plan to ensure the implementation of the research results in a practical and timely way.
+The content for the research programme is developed by TII on an annual basis in line with the framework outlined in this document and in response to current research needs as identified by individual TII staff members and other stakeholders.
+The annual research programme reflects changes in priorities and new areas of interest.
+A key element of all TII research projects is an implementation plan to ensure the implementation of the research results in a practical and timely way.

-- It provides an effective mechanism for maintaining up-to-date standards and specifications;
+- Research provides an effective mechanism for maintaining up-to-date standards and specifications;

-- It enables procedures to be developed for the efficient and cost-effective management of a very valuable national asset;
+- It enables procedures and systems to be developed for the efficient and cost-effective management of very valuable national assets;

 - It ensures that state-of-art materials and methods are identified and used;